Pacific Kava kratom & kava bar in Pensacola, Florida

 4. Kratom Mixed Drinks

 • Kratom peach iced tea: Peach iced tea is a classic summer drink, smooth and delicious.
 If your local bar doesn’t offer a peach tea, they might have a variation like an iced tea lemonade (also known as an Arnold Palmer) or another fruit-flavored tea.
+You can make an easy peach iced tea at home with our peach mango green vein kratom tea bags!

 • Kratom soda: Tea has always been considered a great substitute for alcohol in cocktails, and kratom tea is no exception; look for bubbly kratom drinks like a mojito (kratom, lime, mint, and sparkling water) or a low-sugar kratom cola